CS2103AUG2016-W11-C2/main/docs/DeveloperGuide.md

 #### 2. Importing the project into Eclipse

 * Fork this repo, and clone the fork to your computer

 * Open Eclipse (Note: Ensure you have installed the **e(fx)clipse** and **buildship** plugins as given in the prerequisites above)

 * Click `File` > `Import`

 * Click `Gradle` > `Gradle Project` > `Next` > `Next`

 * Click `Browse`, then locate the project's directory

 * Click `Finish`

   > * If you are asked whether to 'keep' or 'overwrite' config files, choose to 'keep'.
   > * Depending on your connection speed and server load, it can even take up to 30 minutes for the set up to finish
       (This is because Gradle downloads library files from servers during the project set up process)
-  > * If Eclipse auto-changed any settings files during the import process, you can discard those changes.
+  > * If Eclipse has changed any settings during the import process, you can discard those changes.

 #### 3. Troubleshooting project setup